ultr7A/ultr7A/README.md

-+ Hi, I’m @ultr7A 🌙
++ Hi, My name is @ultr7A 🌙 (the seven is silent)
-+ 📢 all about loud buzzing sounds, and simple composable elements.
 + 🔭 I'm currently learning the empirically valuable aspects of the human experience.
 + 🐱 Additionally, learning to "react-three-fiber", to "bash", to "math" and to "glsl".
-+ 💞 Happy to collaborate on anything that makes loud buzzing sounds or uses simple composable elements.

-+ 🎯 Specific sources of fun include Finding weird uses for unicode symbols, WebGL, WebXR, and WebAudio.
++ 🎯 Specific sources of fun include WebXR, WebGPU, and constructing strange loops.
 + 📫 Send funny questions to ultr7a@gmail.com